surajpaikekar/Website-Login-Automation-with-2FA-using-python-selenium/README.md

 Execute the script in non-headless mode to observe the automation process.
 This will allow you to see the steps being performed live.

+**Note**: This guide assumes the use of a Gmail account for generating OTPs.
+You may need to modify the code if you choose to use a different method for receiving OTPs.

+## Additional Information

+- Ensure your Selenium WebDriver is compatible with the version of the browser you intend to use.
+- Running the script in headless mode is possible but requires additional setup for capturing screenshots or logs.

+## Troubleshooting

+If you encounter issues during execution, check the following:

+- Verify all credentials and URLs are correctly entered.
+- Confirm the XPaths match the current layout of the target website.
+- Ensure your Selenium WebDriver is up-to-date and matches your browser version.

+## Conclusion

+By following these steps, you should be able to successfully automate the login process for websites with 2FA enabled using Python and Selenium.
+Remember, this approach relies heavily on the current state of the target website, so minor changes to the site's layout may require adjustments to the script.